 And we completely understand – in fact, almost everyone with a business in Ogunquit has to make daily trips to the post office in heart of our seaside village.
-In the summer, in the heat.
-Often, I make this trip for the Resort and watch our guests walk by as I idle in traffic – sometimes as long as 20 minutes (Ogunquit’s main intersection is legendary – no light, no rotary, no traffic cop, and 4 major roads meeting.
-It is probably Maine’s most studied intersection for congestion.).
-My wait gives me time to catch a few clips on public radio and often the timing is when environmental issues are featured.
-Today, the radio featured the Aspen Idea Festival – an annual gathering of global leaders, scientists, artists, politicians, activists and more.
-In particular, a segment on Place-Making was discussed.
+Ogunquit’s main intersection is legendary – no light, no rotary, no traffic cop, and 4 major roads meeting.
+It is probably Maine’s most studied intersection for congestion.
+But this character trait is part of the the ‘Sense of Place’.

 To create a cohesive town, a vibrant community, a place must: